 The scale of replication also allowed us to identify epistatic interactions, as evidenced by pairs of mutations that occur in the same clone more frequently than expected by chance (positive epistasis) or less frequently (negative epistasis).
 We validated one of these pairs, a negative epistatic interaction between gain-of-function mutations in the multidrug resistance transcription factors Pdr1 and Pdr3.
 This project established that yEvo’s high school-university collaboration can serve as a model for involving members of the broader science-interested public in the scientific process to make meaningful discoveries in biomedical research.

-This project was carried out with high school educators at Westridge School and Moscow High School and labs at the University of Washington and University of Idaho.
+This project was carried out with high school educators at Westridge School and Moscow High School, the Dunham Lab at University of Washington, and the Rowley Lab at the University of Idaho.